Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 GUIL.
 Yes. (p.
 13)

-Ros and Guil go over the scenario again (pp. 28, 91).
+Ros and Guil go over the scenario twice more (pp. 28, 91).
 They can’t identify the messenger.
 They don’t understand the dimension that they left behind, nor the dimension—previously unimagined—to which they have awakened.

-In Act 3 the boat transporting Hamlet, with Ros and Gul as his guards, to England is another metaphor for humans’ basic lack of self-determination.
+In Act 3 the boat transporting Hamlet, with Ros and Gul as his guards, to England is another metaphor for humans’ fundamental lack of self-determination, their subjection to fate.
 Aboard, Ros and Guil are free to move around, to talk, to wait, and to amuse themselves: ‘GUIL: One is free on a boat.
 For a time.
 Relatively.’ (p.
 73).
-Otherwise they are powerless.
+But in other respects they are powerless.
 They do not determine the route of the voyage, its length, or its destination:

 Free to move, speak, extemporise, and yet.
 We have not been cut loose.
 Our truancy is defined by one fixed star, and our drift represents merely a slight change of angle to it: we may seize the moment, toss it around while the moments pass, a short dash here, an exploration there, but we are brought round full circle to face again the single immutable fact—that we, Rosencrantz and Guildenstern, bearing a letter from one king to another, are taking Hamlet to England. (p.
 73)